 On Wednesday’s call, Ek said he had no update on the Apple situation.
 “It is a process that takes quite a lot of time, so you shouldn’t expect a speedy response,” he said.
 “This is really a multiyear effort.”

-Spotify earnings were down 4.1 percent at $148.89 before the market opened as investors seemed to focus more on the student subscription shortfall than other factors.
+Spotify shares were down 4.1 percent at $148.89 before the market opened as investors seemed to focus more on the student subscription shortfall than other factors.